blazium-engine/blazium-docs/tutorials/animation/animation_tree.rst

 Introduction
 ------------

-With :ref:`AnimationPlayer <class_AnimationPlayer>`, Godot has one of the most flexible animation systems that you can find in any game engine.
+With :ref:`AnimationPlayer <class_AnimationPlayer>`, Blazium has one of the most flexible animation systems that you can find in any game engine.
 The ability to animate almost any property in any node or resource, as well as having dedicated transform, bezier, function calling, audio and sub-animation tracks, is pretty much unique.